ummel/fusionModel/README.md

 when or why or which variables to fuse as blocks.
-Even in the absence of blocks (i.e. one-by-one fusion), the literature provides little guidance on how best to sequence the fusion process. `blockchain()` attempts to provide a data-driven answer to these question.
+Even in the absence of blocks (i.e. one-by-one fusion), the literature provides little guidance on how best to sequence the fusion process. `blockchain()` attempts to provide a data-driven answer to these questions.
 See the [Advanced fusion](#advanced-fusion) section below for more information.

 # Installation